Last Updated on January 16, 2023 by Anne-Marie

-Make this leftover Turkey Enchilada Casserole if you have too much leftover turkey after a holiday dinner.
+Make this leftover turkey enchilada casserole when you have too much leftover turkey after a holiday dinner.

-Though my gluten free turkey enchilada casserole works great with leftover turkey from Thanksgiving, it’s super versatile and can be made year round.
+Though this gluten free turkey casserole works great with leftover turkey from Thanksgiving, it’s super versatile and can be made year round.
+Use leftovers from my Easy Brined and Smoked Turkey Breast Recipe.

 Use whatever leftovers you have on hand including a combination of two or more meats if you’re adventurous.